tnev/writing-testable-swift/WritingTestableSwift/Part_2_Interfaces/Interfaces.md

 - - - -

 Oh boy, what have we done?
+Well, we know exactly what we did, we tried to enforce polymorphism through inheritance.

-Well, we know exactly what we did.
-We tried to enforce polymorphism through inheritance.
-How could this be wrong?
-This is how object-oriented programming works.
+But wait, how could this be wrong?
+This is how object-oriented programming works!
 Why is this such an issue?

-That’s when we remember an [important moment](https://developer.apple.com/videos/play/wwdc2015/408/) in Swift’s history that happened just 3 years ago at WWDC 2015.
+That’s when we flash back to an [important moment](https://developer.apple.com/videos/play/wwdc2015/408/) in Swift’s history just 3 years ago at WWDC 2015.
 [David Abrahams](https://daveabrahams.com), the Technical Lead on the Swift Standard Library team, got on stage at the Moscone Center in San Francisco and said,

 > “When we made Swift, we made the first protocol-oriented programming language.”